jakecinco/kodiri-kodflix-MERN/README.md

 There several methods you can use to fetch data and the syntax is described well in this article -  Read [https://www.openmymind.net/2012/2/3/Node-Require-and-Exports/]

+Notes on the above documentation:-
+In the data section the module you can write is fairly simple ```module.exports = function filmsData() {return {[{  }]}}``` with the return statement returning an array of objects with your data enclosed.

-For this task, use the ```app.get('path', function(request, response) { return response.send() })``` method, the first arguement is the backend API url path you create. ```app``` refers to the express app that has been declared as a variable when you set up the backend server with express.
+In the app.js file the  ```app.get('path', function(request, response) { return response.send() })``` method, the first arguement is the backend API url path you create. ```app``` refers to the express app that has been declared as a variable when you set up the backend server with express.
 The second argument is a call-back function that takes two arguements - request and response.
 The request is the information/data/ payload to the server.
-The call back function returns the ```response.send()``` method which returns the data/payload from the server back to the user.
+The call back function returns the ```response.send()``` method which returns the data/payload object (filmsData{}) from the server created in the node modeule via the ```module.exports``` function back to the user.

 Written in ES6 ```app.get('/api-filmsData/filmsData', (req, res) => res.send(films.filmsData));``` the ```app.get()``` method can be written in one line with an implicit return in the call back function.

 You need to have the backend server running so run ```node src/back-end/app.js``` and then check the path you have set up in the google chrome browser search bar  [3000/films/data] and the data should display on the screen.
 At this stage we have not changed the back-end port to 3001.

-You Tube tutorials to review at this stage really useful to get the concepts of node and modules:  Mosh on node [https://www.youtube.com/watch?v=TlB_eWDSMt4]
+You Tube tutorials to review at this stage really useful to get the concepts of node and modules - it gives you a good theoretical understanding of node.
+Mosh on node [https://www.youtube.com/watch?v=TlB_eWDSMt4]

 #### Challenge -20 Add nodemon